Ira Magaziner

-Ira Magaziner (born November 8, 1947) is an American advisor.
+Ira Magaziner (born November 8, 1947) is an American political advisor.
 He was born in New York City, New York, US.
 After being a student activist and business consultant, Magaziner became the senior advisor for policy development for President Clinton, especially as chief healthcare policy advisor.
-He now serves in a leadership capacity for two of the Bill, Hillary & Chelsea Clinton Foundation's international development initiatives, which are at the forefront of non-governmental organizations in addressing global health and environmental issues.
+He now serves in a leadership capacity for two of the Clinton Foundation's international development initiatives, which are at the forefront of non-governmental organizations in addressing global health and environmental issues.

-Student activism
+Education

-During his college years at Brown University, Magaziner was one of the two architects of the "New Curriculum", a liberal academic approach which eliminates core requirements outside of the concentration the student pursues.
-Magaziner excelled academically at Brown and in 1969 was named valedictorian of his class.
+While a student at Brown University, Magaziner was one of the two architects of the "New Curriculum", a liberal academic approach which eliminates core requirements outside of the concentration the student pursues.
+He was also president of the Undergraduate Council of Students, where he negotiated with university administration after the 1968 black student walkout.
+Magaziner graduated from Brown in 1969 as the valedictorian of his class.
+His valedictory address at graduation was featured in a 1969 Life magazine special on student leaders.

-During the 1968 black student walkout at the University, Magaziner held rallies in support of their demands, and as president of the Undergraduate Council of Students, he negotiated with the administration on the terms of their return.
-His valedictory address at graduation was featured in a 1969 Life magazine special on student leaders—a special which also included a story about a recent Wellesley College graduate, future First Lady, New York Senator, and Secretary of State Hillary Rodham.
 After his address, Magaziner led the students in turning their backs on Henry Kissinger, who was receiving an honorary degree.
-Magaziner also organized Brown's Spring Weekend concerts and festivities.

-He was named a Rhodes Scholar upon graduation and studied political philosophy and economics under Isaiah Berlin at Balliol College of the University of Oxford.
-While studying at Oxford, Magaziner met Bill Clinton, also a Rhodes Scholar, who would become a close friend and eventually boss in the 1990s.
-After two years, Magaziner left the program without earning a degree to organize protest rallies against the Vietnam War—at one point in cooperation with actress Vanessa Redgrave.
+After graduating from Brown, Magaziner enrolled at Balliol College at the University of Oxford as a Rhodes Scholar, where he studied political philosophy and economics under Isaiah Berlin.
+While at Oxford, he befriended Clinton, who was also a Rhodes Scholar at the time.
+After two years, Magaziner left the program without earning a degree to organize protest rallies against the Vietnam War.

-After Oxford, Magaziner and a group of former Brown students attempted to implement social democratic reforms in the city of Brockton, Massachusetts.
-These reforms included starting an agricultural cooperative, supporting liberal candidates for city council, strengthening the union movement, and printing a progressive town newspaper.
-Magaziner soon abandoned the project, after the group recognized that the effects of foreign business competition on the local manufacturing base would undercut their efforts.
-He then determined that a greater understanding of business was necessary to promote broad-based social and economic reforms.
+After Oxford, Magaziner and a group of former Brown students attempted to implement social democratic reforms in the city of Brockton, Massachusetts, before abandoning the efforts after realizing that foreign business competition would hurt the town.

-Business consulting